 7 tips to help with the Medicare donut hole

-These seven tips can help you save time, money, and frustration when understanding Medicare prescription drug costs.
+These seven tips can help you save time, money, and frustration when trying to understand Medicare prescription drug costs.

 Getting the best prices on medicines is always good – and it may be extra helpful for people on Medicare who are trying to avoid that pesky donut hole (if you need a refresher about what the donut hole is, check out this post).